zinic/eom/README.rst

-EOM: Experimental OpenStack WSGI Middleware
+EOM: Emerging OpenStack WSGI Middleware
 ===========================================

-Incubator and playground project for general OpenStack API middleware.
+Incubator project for general OpenStack API middleware.

-So far, includes verb-based ACL enforcement and basic rate limiting.
-This stuff should be contributed upstream once it stabilizes and it has been shown the middleware adds value to OpenStack use cases, generally speaking.
+So far, includes verb-based ACL enforcement and simple/efficient rate limiting.
+Ideas and code should be contributed upstream to OpenStack, according to community interest.